 After the installation completes, run the following commands to create these functions:

 mysql -e "CREATE FUNCTION fnv1a_64 RETURNS INTEGER SONAME 'libfnv1a_udf.so'" mysql -e "CREATE FUNCTION fnv_64 RETURNS INTEGER SONAME 'libfnv_udf.so'" mysql -e "CREATE FUNCTION murmur_hash RETURNS INTEGER SONAME 'libmurmur_udf.so'"

 Percona offers pre-release builds from the testing repository.
 To enable it, run

 percona-release with the

 testing argument.
-Run this command as root or by using the sudo command.
+Run the following command as root or use the sudo command:

 $ sudo percona-release enable ps80 testing